benomahony/benomahony.com/docs/datasophy/Chapter_12.md

-# Chapter 12: Cultivating a Datasophic Life
+# Cultivating a Datasophic Life

 - Lifelong learning: Staying curious and adaptable.
 - Building a personal and organizational Datasophy practice.